-This MSc is designed to respond to the significant environmental impact of buildings, which account for around 34% of all energy use and 25% of all CO2 emissions worldwide.
-In more developed economies, this is significantly higher: UK buildings account for nearly 46% of all energy use and 39% of all carbon emissions.
+Buildings have a significant impact on the environment.
+They account for around 34% of all energy use and 24% of all CO2 emissions worldwide.
+This is is higher in more developed economies like the UK, where buildings make up 46% of all energy use and 39% of all carbon emissions.

-Students will learn how to reappraise the design process and develop sustainability strategies for building projects.
-Graduates will be qualified to pursue careers as specialists in architectural and engineering practices.
+You will learn how to reappraise the design process and develop sustainability strategies for building projects.
+When you graduate, you will be qualified to pursue a career as a specialist in architectural and engineering practices.

-The programme is delivered in a modular format, comprising 10 taught units (undertaken in 4-day blocks) and a dissertation.
-The programme can be studied full time or part time.
+The course is delivered in a modular format, comprising 10 taught units (undertaken in 4-day blocks) and a dissertation.

-The programme is based on research expertise within the Department of Architecture & Civil Engineering.
+The course is based on research expertise within our Department of Architecture & Civil Engineering.

-The Department is the home of centres founded to embrace research into the effects on the built infrastructure of climate change and the need for sustainable development, each with particular focus on materials and products, BRE CICM, and sustainable building design, EDEn.
+Our Department is the home of centres founded to embrace research into the effects on the built infrastructure of climate change and the need for sustainable development.
+Each has a particular focus: BRE CICM on materials and products, and EDEn on sustainable building design.

 For a full list of compulsory and optional units see the programme catalogue.

-- The programme is offered as a modular programme comprising ten taught units.
+- The course is offered as a modular programme comprising ten taught units.

 - The taught units are undertaken in ten 4-day blocks.
 The first introductory unit is mandatory and a pre-requisite to all the subsequent core/optional units which may be selected and undertaken to suit your own work and time commitments